-Make sure the USB adapter's power switch is turned off.
-Insert the software installation CD media labeled "AP Instruments Windows Software for the Model 200 USB Port Network Analyzer" into the host computers CD drive.
+Make sure the Analyzer's power switch is turned off.
+Insert the software installation CD media labeled "AP Instruments Windows Software for the Model 300 Frequency Response Analyzer" into the host computers CD drive.
 The installation should start automatically when the CD is inserted.
 If it does not start automatically, then while in Windows, use the program manager's RUN command to execute the setup program "x:\setup" where x is the drive letter of the PC's drive where the installation media is located.
-If a previous installation of the parallel port version of the analyzer software is detected the parallel port version will first be uninstalled and the computer will be restarted automatically.
-The setup program will create a directory (default location of C:\AP Instruments ) and transfer the required program files to this directory.
+The setup program will create a directory (default location of C:\AP Instruments) and transfer the required program files to this directory.
 The setup program will also create a program group called "AP Instruments".